Most Famous Logos with a Butterfly

 Baby TV Logo

-The designers who created the butterfly logo for Baby TV did not put much meaning into her image.
+The designers who created the butterfly logo for Baby TV did not put much meaning into its image.
 This is a funny character that should attract the target audience’s attention.
-Given that the channel is designed for babies under the age of 2, the design is very bright and colorful.
-The cartoon insect smiles affably.
-Moreover, he has not only a mouth but also a tongue, nose, eyes, and even eyelids.
-Butterfly antennae look like two antennae with pink dots at the ends.
-Green wings resemble an avocado in a section; only in place of the bone is a dark red circle with a scarlet halo.
-The head and body are light oranges.
-The wordmark uses an individual set of glyphs.
-Both parts of the name are written together, but they are separated by color: the first part (“Baby”) is dark red, and the second (“tv”) is orange.
-In addition, the letters “t” and “v” are tilted to the right.
+Given that the channel is designed for kids under 2, the design turned out very bright and colorful.
+The cartoon insect smiles amiably.
+And it has not only a mouth but also a tongue, nose, eyes, and even eyelids.
+The butterfly’s antennae look like two tendrils with pink dots on the ends.
+The green wings resemble an avocado in section; only in place of the seed is a dark red circle with a scarlet halo.
+The head and torso are light orange.
+The wordmark uses a customized set of glyphs.
+Both parts of the name are written together but separated by color: the first part (“Baby”) is dark red, and the second part (“TV”) is orange.
+In addition, the letters “t” and “v” are slanted to the right.

 Gas Natural